-Lauer was married to TV producer Nancy Alspaugh from 1982-1988.
-He was engaged briefly to newscaster Kristen Gesswein in 1996.
-He married model Annette Roque (aka Jade Roque) in 1998.
+Lauer married model Annette Roque (aka Jade Roque) in 1998.
 Their son, Jack Matthew Lauer, was born in 2001, daughter Romy in 2003 and son Thijs in 2006.
 That year Roque filed for divorce over her husband's infidelity, though she withdrew the filing a few months later.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!